Leftover turkey alfredo skillet meal is the answer for your post-Thanksgiving leftovers.

 - In a saute pan over medium heat, add chopped bacon.
 Once cooked through, remove bacon and drain all but 1 tablespoon of bacon grease from the pan.
 Add diced onion and cook until lightly browned.
 Add minced garlic and cook for an additional 30 seconds.

 - Add chicken broth, heavy cream, pasta, salt, and pepper.
 Stir to combine.
 Bring to a boil, cover, and reduce heat to low.
-Simmer until pasta is cooked to one minute before al dente (consult your pasta package's cooking directions for times).
+Simmer until pasta is cooked to al dente (consult your pasta package's cooking directions for times).

 - Uncover and add turkey, bacon, peas, and parmesan cheese.
 Stir to combine.
 Cook for an additional 2-3 minutes, or until dish is warmed through and cheese is melted.